 - Use Windows system fonts to draw text.
 This is optional, but most desktop applications use system fonts for most of their graphical user interface (GUI).

 In the old days, most monitors had the same pixel density of about 96 DPI, so GUIs drawn this way looked roughly the same on every system.
 But as pixel densities increased, application GUIs shrank in terms of centimeters or inches.
-Small text and other fine details became increasingly harder to see.
+Small text and fine details became increasingly harder to see.

 So Microsoft thought it would be a good idea to build some kind of display scaling into Windows.
-Both of the following methods are triggered by selecting a custom DPI setting that is higher than the standard 96 DPI, and both methods attempt to scale up the size of display elements accordingly.
+Both of the following methods are triggered by selecting a custom DPI setting that is higher than the minimum 96 DPI, and both methods attempt to scale up the size of display elements accordingly.

 Windows XP Style DPI Scaling